Kooba: History

 The brand was launched in 1998 by the mother-daughter team of Bonnie and Abbe Held.
 Lynn Pincus joined them in 2000.

-In 2007, private equity firm Swander Pace Capital made an undisclosed investment in the company and is now the majority stake holder.
+In 2007, private equity firm Swander Pace Capital made an undisclosed investment in the company and is now the majority stakeholder.

 Products

-The bags are often crafted from leather and are known for their signature shape, hardware, and variety of colors.
+The bags are often crafted from leather.
 Bags are often named after celebrities and other notable figures.
 One of the brand's best selling bags is the Sienna, named for actress Sienna Miller.